On the geometry of star domains and the spectra of Hodge-Laplace operators

 The proof is complete. \end{proof}

-The radial projection onto the unit sphere from the boundary of a star domain onto the unit sphere defines a bi-Lipschitz transformation.
-When the unit sphere carries the arc metric and the domain boundary carries the Euclidean metric, then the following estimates hold.
-They are attained when the star domain is an open ball.
+The radial projection from the boundary of a bounded centered star domain onto the unit sphere defines a bi-Lipschitz transformation.
+The following estimates hold when the unit sphere carries the spherical metric and the domain boundary carries the Euclidean metric.